ToddBooth/a7011e/hands-on-labs/Week_7_hands-on-labs/Week_7_hands-on-labs.md

 <details>
 <summary>Task 709 - AWS IAM Identity Center - add one user via an external script</summary>
 Now create your own script and here is a suggestion, on how to modify the script to use variables.
+Name your external script, iam_main.sh and put it in ~/source/bin/.

 The following is the main script you will invoke, to invoke the other script and pass parameters to it.
 Make sure that you fully understand the following: